The Powerful Link Between Music and Memory: What the Science Shows

 Forgetting a name on occasion isn’t a cause for concern, but repeatedly forgetting the same information, on the other hand, could be a symptom of mild cognitive impairment (MCI).
 Although MCI rates increase with age, cognitive impairment isn’t inevitable for everybody of advancing age.

-Other factors that can contribute to MCI, including:
+Other factors can contribute to MCI, including:

 - Depression, stress, and anxiety